 Convicted sex offender to be released from prison

-Mullen is to be released to community supervision and supervised by agents from the Wisconsin Department of Corrections-Probation and Parole Office in Rhinelander.
-Mullen will be under supervision with the Wisconsin Department of Corrections until Dec.
-7, 2016.
+He will be released back to Oneida County, which was his county of residence at the time of his conviction.
+He is to be released to community supervision and supervised by agents from the Wisconsin Department of Corrections Probation and Parole Office in Rhinelander.

-Upon release, he will be placed on the Intensive Supervision Program and will be subject to the Wisconsin Department of Corrections Electronic Monitoring Program (EMP).
-Mullen will be required to register with the Wisconsin Sex Offender Registry Program until Dec.
-7, 2031.
-The Wisconsin Sex Offender Registry is online at widocoffenders.org.
+Upon release, Williams will be placed in the Intensive Supervision Program and will be subject to the Wisconsin Department of Corrections Electronic Monitoring Program (EMP).
+Mr. Williams will be required to register with the Wisconsin Sex Offender Registry Program.